Crankcase ventilation system: PCV valve

-Forced Induction Applications
+Forced induction applications

 The PCV valve gains an even more important function in increasingly popular forced induction applications.
-Excessive crankcase pressure won't only occur due to blow-by gasses escaping past the piston rings it can also be introduced when positive pressure from the intake manifold makes its way into the crankcase.
+Excessive crankcase pressure will not only occur due to blow-by gases escaping past the piston rings but can also be introduced when positive pressure from the intake manifold makes its way into the crankcase.
 As previously mentioned, in vehicles with forced induction systems such as turbochargers or superchargers, the engine's intake manifold experiences positive pressure under load.
 This differs from naturally aspirated applications where the intake manifold will remain in vacuum while under load.
-Thus, when a forced induction engine is under load the intake manifold can no longer be used to draw blow-by gasses out of the crankcase and will instead begin to exacerbate the problem by increasing crankcase pressure.
+Thus, when a forced induction engine is under load, the intake manifold can no longer be used to draw blow-by gasses out of the crankcase and will instead begin to exacerbate the problem by increasing crankcase pressure.
 It is then the job of the PCV valve to isolate the intake manifold and crankcase when the intake manifold is pressurized and allow the flow of blow-by gases out of the crankcase when the intake manifold is under vacuum.
 In addition to this added role, in boosted applications cylinder pressures are much higher, and consequently, more blow-by gases are pushed into the crankcase thus making a fully functional PCV system all the more important.